So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 Your business plan is made up of several key sections, like chapters in a book.

-This also helps break up your content and keep everything nice and organized.
+This also helps break up your content and keep everything nice and organized in your business plan.

 Subheadings are mini versions of headings meant to break up content within each individual section and capture the attention of your readers to keep them moving down the page.